Problems We Found In Fort Worth's Tap WaterRSS

 Chromium 6 In Fort Worth Drinking Water

 Chromium 6 (also known as hexavalent chromium) is a highly toxic metal that is not regulated by the EPA.
-In recent years, Fort Worth’s tap water has averaged 54 parts per trillion for Chromium 6.
+In recent years, Fort Worth’s drinking water has averaged 54 parts per trillion for Chromium 6.
 For a bit of perspective, these levels are 2.7 times higher than the concentration determined to have negligible impact on cancer risk.

 Disinfection Byproducts (DBPs) In Fort Worth Drinking Water